with Amy Matthews

 - Prerequisite: one year’s teaching experience, class size is limited to 15 students

 - Please fill out an application form.
-Once you’ve been accepted, you can register here.
+Once you’ve been accepted, you can book the weekend(s) below.

 Questions?
 Email us at email@example.com.